Milestone 4: Overview

 Peer review is a form of usability testing, or testing a document to see if it is effective—in this case, to see if users can easily and successfully follow your guide.
 Usability testing provides an opportunity to find any problems or issues with your guides before they are released.

 When you are reviewing other students’ content, it is important to keep a few things in mind:

 In addition to providing written feedback for the group, you will also add flags to their guides.
 Flags show up at the top of the guide, explaining what things need to be fixed.
+Check out this page to see a list of flags and what they mean.
 To add a flag to a guide:

-- DO NOT remove the "In Progress," "Student Guide," or "User-Submitted Guide" flags from your guides.
+DO NOT remove the "In Progress," "Student Guide," or "Member-Contributed" flags from your guides.
 We will remove these when we publish your guides.

-- Finally, send us an email once all your work is submitted to let us know that you are finished—and if you’d like some final feedback from iFixit’s tech writing team, be sure to let us know.
+Finally, send us an email to let us know that you are finished—and if you’d like some final feedback from iFixit’s technical writing team, be sure to let us know.
 Lastly, don’t forget to send us your own feedback about the project!